mildred/sqlemail.nim/README.md

 Private discussions are only as private as their members do keep the privacy anyway.

+Also, if you don't trust your pod, it's easy to change the pod.
+If you don't trust other users' pods then this means you don't trust the other users.
+TODO: have a feature to restrict the participating pods in a private group.

 ### Why this moderation scheme? ###

 The idea is to be able to moderate content (because unmoderated content is not